OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 * Code from being injected into your app
 * Users from taking screenshots of the data
 * Data from being hijacked

+When the user launches a hardened app, the app performs multiple checks.
+Some examples of these checks are the root and repackaging detection.
+This makes the app take slightly more time to launch, especially when starting for the first time.
+The time to start varies depending on multiple factors, such as device hardware and the complexity of the app.

+To ensure your app users have protection against the latest security vulnerabilities, OutSystems provides continuous updates to AppShield.

+## Understanding the AppShield life cycle

 Before you install and use AppShield, it's important to understand the release cycle and how it improves security.
 For example, suppose you have a mobile banking application and your app data must always be secure, but your version of AppShield isn't current.
 OutSystems regularly updates AppShield, and strongly recommends that you always install the latest version of AppShield in your environment.
 Then release a new build of your app to your users.

-To ensure your app users have protection against the latest security vulnerabilities, OutSystems provides continuous updates to AppShield.

-## Understanding the AppShield life cycle

 To identify the AppShield plugin releases, OutSystems uses the following tags: